efjimm/Cellulator/README.md

 - `s` Delete the character under the cursor and enters command insert mode
 - `S` Deletes all text and enters command insert mode
 - `x` Delete the character under the cursor
-- `d` Deletes the text delimited by the next inputted motion, or nothing if Escape is pressed
+- `d` Enter operator pending mode, with deletion as the operator action
-- `c` Deletes the text delimited by the next inputted motion and enters command insert mode
+- `c` Enter operator pending mode, with change (delete and enter insert mode) as the operator action
 - `D` Deletes all text at and after the cursor
 - `C` Deletes all text at and after the cursor, and enters command insert mode
 - `w` Moves cursor to the start of the next word